Ricks-Lab/gpu-utils/README.md

 option can be used with the *--stdin* when a monitor log file is piped as stdin.
 This is useful for troubleshooting and can be used to display saved log results.
 The *--ltz* option results in the use of local time instead of UTC.
-If you plan to run both *gpu-plot* and *gpu-monitor*, then the *--plot* option of the *gpu-mon* utility should be used instead of both utilities in order reduce data reads by a factor of 2.
+If you plan to run both *gpu-plot* and *gpu-mon*, then the *--plot* option of the *gpu-mon* utility should be used instead of both utilities in order reduce data reads by a factor of 2.

 ## gpu-pac
-Program and Control compatible AMD GPUs with this utility.
+Program and Control compatible GPUs with this utility.
 By default, the commands to be written to a GPU are written to a bash file for the user to inspect and run.
 If you have confidence, the *--execute_pac* option can be used to execute and then delete the saved bash file.
 Since the GPU device files are writable only by root, sudo is used to